 Artist and designer Tina Frey of San Francisco-based TF Studio, left a recent trip to Cape Town with an unshakable sense of the region’s singularity.
 Places like the Zeitz Mocca Museum, which boasts the largest collection of contemporary south African art in the world, she says, ‘simply ‘do not exist anywhere else in the world.’

-Southern Guild Gallery also left a mark on her, especially given their role in connecting her to the bronze foundry now producing her newest collection, Orbit Collection in Bronze which will premier at Design Miami’s Contemporary 2.0 Exhibit this December 2 – 7.
-Of Southern Guild, Frey says she admires their singularly unique curation style, connecting a range of media from the contemporary artists they represent.
+Southern Guild Gallery also left an indelible mark on her, especially given their role in connecting her to the bronze foundry now producing her newest collection, Orbit Collection in Bronze which will premier at Design Miami’s Contemporary 2.0 Exhibit this December 2 – 7.
+Of Southern Guild, Frey says she admires their unique curation style, connecting a range of media from the contemporary artists they represent.

-Across continents and disciplines, one truth repeats: Interiors, architecture, and furniture are not flat experiences; they are tactile, sensory and emotional.
+Interiors, architecture and furniture are not flat experiences; they are tactile, sensory and emotional.
+To fully appreciate them you have to be there, in person.
 Whether in a centuries-old atelier or a contemporary foundry, in a Parisian market stall or a South African museum carved out of a silo, the forces that shape design are local.
+It is my prediction that while the last decade saw interior spaces curated to perfection, meant to be photographed for social media, the next, which we’re already seeing place emphasis on wellness, privacy and digital detox, sustainability and authenticity, will be the opposite.